 Kepler Capital Believes Uniper SE (UNPRF) Still Has Room to Grow

-Uniper SE (UNPRF) received a Buy rating and a EUR33.00 price target from Kepler Capital analyst Jose Porta on December 15.
-The company’s shares closed last Tuesday at $33.65, close to its 52-week high of $35.06.
+Kepler Capital analyst Arnaud Girod maintained a Buy rating on Uniper SE (UNPRF) on December 8 and set a price target of EUR33.00.
+The company’s shares closed last Friday at $35.06, close to its 52-week high of $35.06.

-According to TipRanks.com, Porta is a 4-star analyst with an average return of 11.1% and a 57.2% success rate.
-Porta covers the Utilities sector, focusing on stocks such as ENGIE SA, Endesa, and EON SE.
+According to TipRanks.com, Girod ‘s ranking currently consits of 0 on a 0-5 ranking scale, with an average return of -2.6% and a 49.2% success rate.
+Girod covers the Consumer Goods sector, focusing on stocks such as Coca-Cola European Partners, Anheuser-Busch Inbev Sa, and Royal Ahold Delhaize.

-The word on The Street in general, suggests a Moderate Sell analyst consensus rating for Uniper SE with a $31.53 average price target.
+Currently, the analyst consensus on Uniper SE is a Moderate Sell with an average price target of $31.56.

 See today’s analyst top recommended stocks >>